xQsme/qmk_firmware/keyboards/solartempest/sofle/readme.md

 ### --- Note: When flashing this firmware, be sure to load the VIA keymap and layout files otherwise your keys won't work!
-Please refer to the sections below. ---
+Please refer to the VIA section below. ---

 # Sofle Keyboard